chinapedia/wikipedia.abstract.en/Page/Monotheism.md

 The development of pure (philosophical) monotheism is a product of the Late Antiquity.
 During the 2nd to 3rd centuries, early Christianity was just one of several competing religious movements advocating monotheism.

 "The One" (Τὸ Ἕν) is a concept that is prominent in the writings of the Neoplatonists, especially those of the philosopher Plotinus.[151]
-In the writings of Plotinus, "The One" is described as an inconceivable, transcendent, all-embodying, permanent, eternal, causative entity that permeates throughout all of existence.[152]
-Columns_of_the_Temple_of_Apollo_at_Delphi,_Greece.jpeg at Delphi, Greece.]]
+In the writings of Plotinus, "The One" is described as an inconceivable, transcendent, all-embodying, permanent, eternal, causative entity that permeates throughout all of existence.[152] at Delphi, Greece.]]

 A number of oracles of Apollo from Didyma and Clarus, the so-called "theological oracles", dated to the 2nd and 3rd century CE, proclaim that there is only one highest god, of whom the gods of polytheistic religions are mere manifestations or servants.[153]
 4th century CE Cyprus had, besides Christianity, an apparently monotheistic cult of Dionysus.[154]